Sauna Layout Drawings

 Paneling and Benches:

 There are several types and sizes of sauna heaters for any sauna design, commercial or residential.
 Electric or gas sauna heaters should have a sturdy heater guard installed according to heater manufacturer specifications.
-We recommend reading the heater install manual before hand so your sauna design will accomodate the sauna heater you choose.
-Woodburning sauna heaters have much hotter surface temps, so they don't typically use a heater guard and usually require a brick, stone or heat sheild wall inlay near heater for a more intricate sauna design.
+We recommend reading the heater install manual beforehand so your sauna design will accommodate the sauna heater you choose.
+Wood burning sauna heaters have much hotter surface temps, so they don't typically use a heater guard and usually require a brick, stone or heat shield wall inlay near the heater for a more intricate sauna design.
 Water can be used on the rocks for steam with most sauna heaters.
 The Scandia brand sauna heaters are excellent when used wet or dry.
-These innovative heaters use convection air flow vents which make for a shorter sauna warm up time.
+These innovative heaters use convection air flow vents, which make for a shorter sauna warm up time.
 Once the rocks are up to temperature, water can be poured on the rocks for steam without eventually causing damage to electric heating elements, like many other brands.
-The rock tray is separate from the heating chamber, so any excess water in rock tray will just overflow onto the floor.
+The rock tray is separate from the heating chamber, so any excess water in the rock tray will just overflow onto the floor.
 Our 3D sauna plan shows to add nailers inside wall where sauna heater will mount to.

 Doors and Windows: